Home

 Focus Your Sales Team or National Sales Group on Key Accounts

 The business to business selling environment is different from the business to consumer selling environment.
 It requires even more flexibility and agility; that requirement is magnified in a key account program.
-Meeting your key customers' needs is a driving force for your business.
-Remember to build exit barriers so that your key accounts find it hard to leave.

 Effective account management programs often are developed to improve efficiency; for example, improved sales efficiency (which might even encourage sales outsourcing for account managers), focused processes, improved communication, optimized order scheduling and inventory management, and a detailed sales plan (that might even include a global account management program or a national sales group focus - there are efficiencies to be gained in this type of relationship).